Zk-soda/Context-based-Anomaly-Detection/Preprocess/Readme.md

 # Preprocess

-After getting jsonfile of captions and bounding boxes from Densecap
+## pipeline

+Raw Image --> jsonfile of captions and bounding boxes by Densecap --> npzfile of extracting visual and caption features by ResNet and BERT --> picklefile of constructed graphs for images including regions as nodes and node attributes as region features --> data normalization

 ## extract_feature_making_npz.py
-Extract the visual feature and caption feature by pre-trained ResNet and BERT
+Extract the visual features of regions and caption features by pre-trained ResNet and BERT
 And save them to npz file

 ## construct_graph_savepickle.py
 Load npz file to get coordinates from bounding boxes of regions